alphared1234/Fab-plotter-firmware/README.md

 # Usage
-1.Upload the code to your Arduino board.
+1.Upload the code to your SAMD21E17A board.

 2.Connect the Mini CNC Plotter to your computer via USB.